watt-tool-70B - AI Language Models Tool

 Key Features

-- Fine-tuned for multi-turn function/tool selection and orchestration.
+- Fine-tuned for accurate function/tool selection in multi-step workflows.

-- Distributed in BF16 with community quantized GGUF/GPTQ/AWQ variants for lower-memory inference.
+- Distributed in BF16 safetensors with community GGUF/GPTQ quantizations.

 Example Usage